gaurav990/te-mini-proj/README.md

 Diseases are either induced, sustained or exacerbated by stress.
 A lot of minute factors contribute towards this stressful nature like gender,employee status,income,etc.

-Here the data from "OSMI Mental Health In Tech Survey 2019" was taken into consideration.This project aims towards determing the factors that strongly contribute towards stress levels by analyzing using various Machine Learning techniques like decision tree,regression,etc after data preprocessing.
+Here the data from " IBM HR Survey" was taken into consideration.This project aims towards determing the factors that strongly contribute towards stress levels by analyzing using various Machine Learning techniques like decision tree,regression,etc after data preprocessing.
 Using deep learning techniques like CNN (Convoluted NeuralNetworks) and verify how the model performs for the given dataset is also the goal ,this project focuses on implementing various techniques